 According to the American Academy of Pediatrics, "children introduced to reading early on tend to read earlier and excel in school compared to children who are not exposed to language and books at a young age."
 More than 1 in 3 American children start

 Kindergarten without the skills they need to learn to read and after they enter school it is harder to keep up with their peers.
 This can be seen in Kansas, where 63% of fourth-grade students are not proficient in reading.

-Literacy Day at the Capitol will address the literacy achievement gap in the state of Kansas by mobilizing high school students to raise their voices and bring awareness to the critical issue.
-High school students from across Kansas will converge on the Kansas State Capitol for Literacy Day, Wednesday, March 28, 2018.
-Our theme for the day is “Why Reading Matters.”
-The day will feature panel discussions, workshops and the opportunity to network and discuss these important issues with state leaders.
+Literacy Day at the Capitol will address the literacy achievement gap in the state of Kansas by focusing on early literacy and mobilizing high school students to raise their voices to bring awareness to the critical issue.
+High school students from across Kansas will converge on the Kansas State Capitol for Literacy Day, Tuesday, March 31, 2020.

 Nominate an "Outstanding Youth Literacy Advocate"